Tobacco Dependence Treatment

 - Help surgical wounds to heal.

-- Reduce your chances of heart attack, and stroke by 50% within 1 year
+- Reduce your chances of heart attack, and stroke by 50% within one year.

 - Reduce your risk of infection.